Leyton (company): Global structure

+Leyton’s international footprint includes significant operations in North America and the United Kingdom.
+In Canada, the firm maintains offices in Montreal, Toronto, Calgary, and Vancouver, specialising in SR&ED tax credits, government grants and other incentives.
+The U.S. division, with hubs in Boston, Houston, New York City and Phoenix, assists with R&D tax credits, cost segregation, and tariff advisory.
+In the United Kingdom, the company operates from London, Manchester and Glasgow, specialising in R&D tax credits, capital allowances, energy tax exemptions and patent box.

 Sailing sponsorship

 In 2018, Leyton began sponsoring sailing teams as part of its commitment to environmental and social causes, supporting races in the Class40, Figaro, Ocean Fifty and IMOCA racing classes.

 In 2019, Leyton partnered with British offshore sailor Sam Goodchild.

 Leyton co-founded the collective We Sail for People and Planet with cybersecurity firm Advens and TR Racing in 2023 with the goal of “combining sporting performance with social and environmental performance”.

 Leyton is currently the official partner of the France SailGP Team, led by Quentin Delapierre.